Who are you?

 Why this blog?

-I started this blog to help people understand what I have been doing, what it meant for me to be an aid worker, and to help myself to collect my thoughts.
+I started this blog to help people understand what I had been doing, what it meant for me to be an aid worker, and to help myself to collect my thoughts.
 A bit portfolio, and a bit housekeeping exercise.

 Why this name for the blog?